Lorazepam (Ativan)

 Adverse Effects and Dependence Risks

-At higher doses or with long-term use, people might get confused, have memory problems, or just feel less alert.
-Dependence and withdrawal are big concerns here.
+At higher doses or with long-term use, people can get confused, forgetful, or just less sharp.
+Dependence and withdrawal are big concerns—regular use can cause both psychological and physical dependence.

 Pharmacovigilance and Meta-Analytic Evidence